goranmrd/aiconsole/README.md

 Material, Agent and settings files are monitored and automatically loaded, then used as context.

+# Accessing AIConsole internals from the Python APIs

+The only module you can safelly access is aiconsole.dev, it's built with running it from the interpreter subprocess and has a stable interface.

 # Roadmap

 - [x] Initial PIP release